toiletbril/toiletdb/README.md

 	help  	?
 See this message.
 	exit  	q, quit		Save and quit.
 Append '!' to the end to skip saving. search	s		Search the database.
-	list  	ls		List all rows.
+	list  	ls		Show all rows.
-	size  			See total amount of rows in database. add   			Add a row to database.
+	types 	lst		Show only a table header. size  			See total amount of rows in database. add   			Add a row to database.
 	remove	rm		Remove a row from database.